top of page

 a french bulldog holding a red herding ball on grasses

 young dog or puppy learning to herd sheep.
-This method involves teaching dogs to respond to specific verbal or non-verbal cues.
+This method involves teaching herding dogs to respond to specific verbal or non-verbal cues.
 Essential basic commands like "sit", "stay", "come", "heel", and "down" promote safer and more controlled interactions in various situations, including at home, in public places, or while herding.
 Remember to stay calm when you train your dog, or pup.

 For herding dogs, specific commands unique to herding tasks can be taught.
 These may include cues for driving farm animals forward, gathering them together, or moving them in a specific direction.
 Consistency and clarity are key to successful command training.
 Use the same words or gestures for each command, and reward correct execution immediately.
-This helps dogs associate commands with the intended actions and positive outcomes while staying calm.
+This helps herding dogs associate commands with the intended actions and positive outcomes while staying calm.

 Leash training